SAD-AFAG

 Bodrum, Yalıkavak, Küdür Peninsula (bottleneck).
 Deterioration of habitats due to over coastal development. ©2007 SAD-AFAG Fulya Kaya Massozi

-Yalıkavak Küdür Peninsula had been under protection for monk seals in 1990s.
-Now big pressure towards
+Küdür Peninsula, Yalıkavak, Bodrum (SW Turkish coasts) has been under protection for monk seals since 1990s.

 Moreover; this negative factor not only affects the Mediterranean monk seal but also the arcaeologic sites that has a history of thousands years belonging to ancient civilizations including Phrigs, Ions, Lycians and Carias along Anatolian coasts.
 Besides, habitat destruction causes the natural landscape to be deformed, the fertile agricultural areas to be devastated and historical values & cultural traditions to be corrupted.